One of my proudest moments

 We made Impossible Real and to have the opportunity to personally hand out 100 magical Dala Horses to the children in Pokhara, Nepal warmed my heart.

-If this story touches you, I suggest that you check out the projects the Keller family and One Life Matters are working on in Nepal by clicking HERE and if you click HERE you can make a small contribution to their project.
+If this story touches you, I suggest that you check out the projects the Keller family and One Life Matters are working on in Nepal by clicking HERE.

 I truly believe anything is possible if you want to.
 2016 we created a project where photographers from all around the world were invited to participate in this voluntary project, and document moments of breakthroughs & fulfilling children’s dreams against all the odds.
 All the photographs were printed on fabric and Aviad created a fantastic dress for Miss Universe Sweden 2016.
 The Dress of Dreams.
 Our project reached 1 billion people.
 CLICK HERE to read all about it.